Our Christian Rehab

 Columbus Women’s Rehab’s Definition of Addiction

-Final Word and a Promise – Addiction Treatment for Women
+Our Christian Rehab – Final Word and a Promise

-“God’s love has the power to reach and transform every addict, offering them instead a life of truth, peace, and purpose.
+“God’s love has the power to reach and transform every addict, offering them a life of truth, peace, and purpose.
 Our goal is to clear the addict’s mind and provide the right motivations, environment, training, and mentorship to support this transformation.
-So, if you or a loved one is on the downward spiral of substance abuse, contact an Adult and Teen Challenge program first.
+So, if you or a loved one is on the downward spiral of substance abuse, contact a Teen Challenge program first.
 We promise it will be the last rehab program you or they will ever need.”